 The results of the senior citizenship grant match closely the administrative sources however, these vary from the SILC.
 This is attributed to the fact that the corresponding SILC variable includes additional components which are not being captured in the simulation.
 Such components include the special weekly bonus and the six-monthly bonus.
 To account for these additional components, they are included as a residual in EUROMOD under the variable residual of the senior citizenship grant.
-Indeed, in 2021 and 2022 the recipients of this grant are slightly underestimated.
+For the years 2022 and 2023 the recipients of this grant are slightly underestimated.

-In addition, the number of people captured in the survivor pensions are highly underestimated in EUROMOD in relation to external data, with a ratio ranging from 0.26 in 2020 to 0.24 in 2022.
-Recipients of disability pensions in EUROMOD are almost equal to the external statistics, with a slight underestimation of an average 6 per cent during the period from 2020 to 2022.
+In addition, the number of people captured in the survivor pensions are highly underestimated in EUROMOD in relation to external data, with a ratio ranging around 0.27 during the period of analysis.
+Recipients of disability pensions in EUROMOD are slightly underestimated, with an average of 11.0 per cent during the period from 2021 to 2023 when compared to external statistics.
 On the contrary, contributory pensions have consistently been overestimated in the years analysed.
 This outcome is expected given the manner in which this variable was formulated in the EU-SILC dataset.
 In the SILC dataset, benefits and pensions received by individuals aged over 65 are categorised as old-age benefits, regardless of their actual classification in the national system.
 Consequently, in EUROMOD, individuals over 65 who receive disability or survivor benefits are recorded as recipients of old-age benefits, which account for the underestimation of the survivor pension (contributory pensions are not included in the Maltese model).
 No adjustment is made in EUROMOD for this peculiarity in EU-SILC.

-The expenditures of the disability pensions and the contributory pension grant are overestimated when compared to the external statistics.
-During 2020 and 2021, the spending on the senior citizenship grant was somewhat overestimated by approximately 3 per cent, but it shifted to being slightly underestimated in 2022 by 2 per cent.
-Similar to the recipient count, the expenditure levels for survivor pensions are also significantly underestimated.
+The expenditures of disability pensions are slightly overestimated when compared to external statistics.
+Similarly, the expenditures of the contributory pension are also overestimated but with a higher magnitude by an average of 28.0 per cent in the three-year period.
+The spending on the senior citizenship grant is slightly overestimated by an average of 7.0 per cent in 2021 and 2022, but it shifted to being slightly underestimated in 2023 by 3.0 per cent.
+Similar to the recipient count, the expenditure levels for survivor pensions are highly underestimated.